Clasp technology to knot homology via the affine Grassmannian: Final remarks

-If you are interested in the geometry, then this result gives a representation theoretic way to understand the somewhat complicated functor $p^* p_*$ in terms of the simpler functors $\E$ and $\F$.
+If you are interested in the geometry then this result gives a representation theoretic way to understand the somewhat complicated functor $p^* p_*$ in terms of the simpler functors $\E$ and $\F$ used to define $\P^+$.
 For instance, it allows you to compute the cohomology of the kernel which induces $p^* p_*$.
-Unfortunately, as we explain next, it does not generalize in an obvious way.